-The PAsCAL project, funded by the European Commission, aims to assess the acceptance level of European citizens towards the future CAV through an interdisciplinary approach combining innovative human science and technology tools.
+The PAsCAL project, funded by the European Commission, aims to assess the acceptance level of European citizens towards future CAV through an interdisciplinary approach combining innovative human science and technology tools.
 The objective of this international project, coordinated by LIST, is to develop an unprecedent platform gathering reliable and designed specifications for every users’ profiles: from manufacturers to public authority and citizens.

-LIST will be in charge of realistic scenarios simulation aiming to measure individual reactions with eye-tracking, biosensors, as well as behavioral analyses.
+LIST will be in charge of realistic scenarios simulation aiming to measure individual reactions with eye-tracking, biosensors, as well as behavioural analyses.
 LIST researchers will make use of their readily transportable low-immersive car simulator to perform the trials, and will also make it available to their partners.
 In parallel, they will test people’s reactions as pedestrians through a cognitive environment.